IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 **Note:** For security reasons, it is highly recommended that you configure `cloudsqlproxy_enabled` to true for all client applications other than Google Cloud Shell (`gcloud`).
 Otherwise, `Source Program` is populated with _Google Cloud Shell (gcloud)_.

 ## Installation

-### Before you begin
+### Notes
-To install this plug-in, you need to download the relevant plugin based on the version of the Guardium.
-1. For the Guardium 11.x, download [logstash-filter-pubsub-mysql-guardium-7.16.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.3.zip)
-2. For the Guardium 12.x, download [logstash-filter-pubsub-mysql-guardium-8.3.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-8.3.3.zip)
+* For Guardium Data Protection version 11.4 without appliance bundle 11.0p490 or prior or Guardium Data Protection version 11.5 without appliance bundle 11.0p540 or prior, download the [Logstash_Offline_package_7.x](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.3.zip) plug-in.
+(Do not unzip the offline-package file throughout the procedure).
+* While upgrading from p535 or SP6505 to p540, upload [MySQL Pubsub upgraded plugin](../../input-plugin/logstash-input-google-pubsub/pubsub-filter-packages-p540/logstash-filter-pubsub-mysql-guardium-7.16.3.zip), then upload [pubsub-1.2.2 offline package](../../input-plugin/logstash-input-google-pubsub/pubsub-filter-packages-p540/logstash-input-google_pubsub-1.2.2.zip)

 ### Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Ensure that the universal connector is enabled.
-3. Click Upload File and select the relevant plugin based on the version of the Guardium and after it is uploads, click OK.
+3. Click Upload File and select the offline [logstash-filter-pubsub-mysql-guardium-7.16.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.3.zip) plug-in.
+After it is uploaded, click OK.
+This step is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
-    * For Guardium 11.x, download the [logstash-filter-pubsub-mysql-guardium-7.16.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.3.zip)
-    * For Guardium 12.x, download the [logstash-filter-pubsub-mysql-guardium-8.3.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-8.3.3.zip)
 4. Click Upload File and select the key.json file and click OK.
 5. Click the plus sign to open the Connector Configuration dialog box.
 6. In the Connector name field, enter a name.